Ayisat Yusuf

 Ayisat Yusuf-Aromire (born 6 March 1985) is a retired Nigerian female football player, who now lives in Finland.

 Yusuf played for several clubs in Nigeria and Finland.
 She was a member of the Nigerian squad at the 2004 African Women's Championship, 2007 Women's World Cup and the 2008 Summer Olympics.
+After her retirement from active football, she moved to finland where she works as a football coach and social advocate for immigrant women and girls through sports.

 Yusuf lives in Kannelmäki, Helsinki.
-She married a Nigerian man and they have two children born in Finland.
+She married a Nigerian man.
+Both their children were born in Finland.